 Industrial activities can pollute the air, water, and soil around nearby homes.
-If you are worried about your health because you live near unconventional oil and gas development (UOGD or “fracking”), you don’t need to wait for test results or illness to confirm your sense that you may be faced with health risks.
+If you are worried about your health because you live near shale gas development (SGD), you don’t need to wait for test results or illness to confirm your sense that you may be faced with health risks.
 You can take action now by reducing environmental exposures, keeping a health diary, and talking with a health care professional about your concerns.

-Living near UOGD (“fracking”) may expose you to harmful substances like chemicals and particle pollution in your air, water, and soil.
-Excessive light, noise, and vibration associated with UOGD can also pose health risks.
+Living near SGD may expose you to harmful substances like chemicals and particle pollution in your air, water, and soil.
+Excessive light, noise, and vibration associated with SGD can also pose health risks.
 While you can’t completely eliminate environmental exposures to potentially harmful pollutants, you can significantly reduce them.

 The following research-based suggestions from EHP are aimed at assessing and reducing pollution in and around your home by using a combination of monitoring, cleaning, and other simple steps.
-Click on our printable documents below and see our sections on Air, Water, and Soil for more information:
+Click on the printable document below and see our sections on Air, Water, and Soil for more information:

-A Health Diary is a way for you to keep track of patterns in your health and the factors that might affect it.
-Particularly if you live near unconventional oil and gas development (UOGD or “fracking”), keeping a Health Diary may help you and your health care providers determine if there are connections between your environmental conditions and your health.
+A health diary is a way for you to keep track of patterns in your health and the factors that might affect it.
+Particularly if you live near SGD, keeping a Health Diary may help you and your health care providers determine if there are connections between your environmental conditions and your health.
 Be sure to take your Health Diary to any medical appointments!

 Where to Record Your Health Diary

 There are many options available to record your health details:

 Write in a notebook or journal to record your entries.

 It’s best to use your health diary every day but be sure to use it any time you notice a change in your health conditions or a change in environmental conditions.

 For each entry, be sure to write down the following: